containerize-com/Products/en/devops/portainer/installation.md

         -v portainer_data:/data \
         portainer/portainer-ce:latest

-By default, Portainer installation generates a self-signed SSL certificate to secure port 9443.
+By default, Portainer container management system installation generates a self-signed SSL certificate to secure port 9443.
 If you need HTTP port 9000 open for legacy reasons then you can add the following in docker run command:

     -p 9000:9000